Masters Level Internship Funding Program

 Funding ceilings and Other Funding sources

-Office of Global Public Health funding ceilings are based on the region of travel.
-The maximum amounts that candidates may request, by region, are:
+The Office of Global Public Health funding ceilings are based on the type of internship.
+The maximum amounts that candidates may request are:

 For purposes of global health internships, Puerto Rico, the U.S. Virgin Islands, and the six US-Affiliated Pacific Islands (USAPIs), inclusive of the islands of Palau, Guam, the Commonwealth of the Northern Mariana Islands, the Federated States of Micronesia, the Republic of the Marshall Islands, and American Samoa are eligible.